Vacation Rentals

 In case of an emergency, please call 911

-For Vacation Rental related complaints (excessive noise, trash, parking), Dispatch will send a Code Compliance Officer to the location.
+Vacation Rental related complaints will be addressed by priority.
+Monday through Thursday during normal business hours a Code Compliance Officer will be dispatched.
+Outside of these hours, a Police Officer will be dispatched to the location (response times may vary as emergency calls will be given a higher priority).
 The City recommends leaving your contact information for follow-up.
 Your information will remain confidential.

 Non-Emergency Dispatch: (760) 329-2904, Option 2